MaterializeThoughts/fi7note-privacy/index.md

 - you uninstall the app,
 - your device, operating system, or platform removes app data or cached components,
 - you voluntarily send information to us through a support, feedback, or correction-sharing flow,
-- or you enable optional analytics, which sends only abstract usage events and technical analytics metadata as described above.
+- you enable optional Firebase analytics, which sends only abstract usage events and technical analytics metadata as described above,
+- or the app sends the minimal aggregate usage counters described in Section 5.5.

 Downloaded or cached app assets, including model-related or platform-managed artifacts, may be managed differently from your user-created workout history.